arangodb/docs/3.5/aql/fundamentals-syntax.md

 Names
 -----

-In general, names are used to identify objects (collections, attributes, variables, and functions) in AQL queries.
+In general, names are used to identify the following things in AQL queries:
+- collections
+- attributes
+- variables
+- functions

 The maximum supported length of any name is 64 bytes.
 Names in AQL are always case-sensitive.